metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

 - `mode` (String) Mode is either Enable, Disable, '' where '' is Disable by default.
 In Enable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=true'.
 In Disable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=false'.

+<a id="nestedatt--spec--registration_configuration--registration_driver"></a>
+### Nested Schema for `spec.registration_configuration.registration_driver`

+Optional:

+- `auth_type` (String) Type of the authentication used by managedcluster to register as well as pull work from hub.
+Possible values are csr and awsirsa.
+- `aws_irsa` (Attributes) Contain the details required for registering with hub cluster (ie: an EKS cluster) using AWS IAM roles for service account.
+This is required only when the authType is awsirsa. (see [below for nested schema](#nestedatt--spec--registration_configuration--registration_driver--aws_irsa))

+<a id="nestedatt--spec--registration_configuration--registration_driver--aws_irsa"></a>
+### Nested Schema for `spec.registration_configuration.registration_driver.aws_irsa`

+Optional:

+- `hub_cluster_arn` (String) The arn of the hub cluster (ie: an EKS cluster).
+This will be required to pass information to hub, which hub will use to create IAM identities for this klusterlet.
+Example - arn:eks:us-west-2:12345678910:cluster/hub-cluster1.
+- `managed_cluster_arn` (String) The arn of the managed cluster (ie: an EKS cluster).
+This will be required to generate the md5hash which will be used as a suffix to create IAM role on hub as well as used by kluslerlet-agent, to assume role suffixed with the md5hash, on startup.
+Example - arn:eks:us-west-2:12345678910:cluster/managed-cluster1.